jasonbot/python-meetup-2019-10-09/slides.md

 ## What can we take away from this?

 * Two sub-services (`/api/v1/service1` and `/api/v1/service2`) talk to `service1`
-  * Forklifting
+  * Forklifting in action
 * It all looks like one single cohesive set of routes to the outside world
-* If `service1` has `/internal/v1/service` it's hidden from the outside world but consumable in your cluster
+* If `service1` has `/internal/v1/service` it's hidden from the outside world but consumable in your infrastructure

 ---